 Weather and climate are two different but related terms one must comprehend.
-Most of us have seen the weather report on the news dictated by the weather forecaster, speaking about the temperature, cloudiness, humidity, and whether a storm is likely in the next few days and more.
+Most of us have seen the weather report on the news dictated by the weather forecaster, speaking about the temperature, cloudiness, humidity, and whether a storm is likely to hit in the next few days and more.
 This is the day-to-day state of the atmosphere at a particular place.

 Weather refers to the condition of a place or an atmosphere on a daily basis.
 It could be cloudy, sunny, rainy, stormy or clear.
 It is a part of the natural phenomenon which maintains the equilibrium in the atmosphere.
-In contrast to weather, the climate is the long term condition of a particular region or habitat.
-It is the average weather in a place over many years.
+In contrast to the weather, the climate is the long-term condition of a particular region.
+It refers to the average weather in a place over many years.
 While the weather could change in just a few hours, climate takes hundreds, thousands, even millions of years to change.
-But it is changing at an alarming rate over the past few years.
-This explains why deserts are too hot while poles are extremely cold.
+However, it is changing at an alarming rate over the past few years.
+This explains why deserts are too hot while poles are freezing.

-Factors Affecting Climate
+Factors Affecting Climate Changes

-- Prevailing winds: Winds distribute particular air masses.
-The direction of the wind could determine the climate of a region.
-Since the wind from the humid region could bring cool air while that from the dry region would bring hot air.
+- Prevailing winds: Winds scatter specific air masses.
+The climate of a region can be dependent on the direction of the wind as the wind from the humid region could bring cool air while that from the dry region would bring hot air.

 This is the time to think and act.
 Learn more about climatic changes and help mankind find a solution to this issue.
-For more details, visit Byju’s.
+For more details, visit BYJU’S.